uclagamelab/MeshCreator/README.txt

 - rigid body added when generate collider set to off
 - when generate collider set to off, colliders should be removed
-- when create edge and create backside unchecked, those subobjects should be removed
-- Object.FindSceneObjectsOfType is obsolete warning
-- FIXED - wizard texture box should be larger and square
-- FIXED - small window size for wizard
+- when create edge and create backside unchecked, those subobjects should be removed FIXED 8/2/13 - Object.FindSceneObjectsOfType is obsolete warning FIXED 8/2/13 - wizard texture box should be larger and square FIXED 8/2/13 - small window size for wizard

 TODO:
 - set version number to 0.7 in all scripts
 - AABB collider for top level
 - add trigger checkbox for colliders
 - change max box size to max number box colliders
-- threshold for pixel
+- threshold for pixel on slider in the inspector
 - output island and hole information
 - dropdown list for 2d vs 3d object creation
 - dropdown list for boxes, mesh, AABB, none